 Hungerford residents and charities are eligible for a 25% reduction of the room hire rates of the Hungerford Town Hall complex.
 Applicants must have an RG17 postcode or be a registered charity.
-To apply, or for more information, please contact the Events Manager.
+Contact us to apply for a discoutn or for more information.

 All the stuff you need to know when hiring a room, or even the whole complex, for your event or special day.

 Deposit terms and conditions

 Cancellations policy for whole day or multiple day bookings.
 If a booking is cancelled within: